philyboysmith/wsrt/content/collections/pages/otters-the-elusive-carnivore.md

 ---
 id: e5049487-2e35-4fd5-bc0e-8ba26f0c1673
 blueprint: page
-title: 'Otters: The elusive carnivore'
+title: 'Otters: The Elusive Carnivore'
 hero_image: wildlife/otter1_derek_middleton.jpg
 hero_title: 'Otters: The elusive carnivore'
 hero_intro: 'Have you ever seen an otter?
 Maybe you’ve heard a big splash while down by a river bank and wondered if it might just have been one of these furry critters.'